MahithaDodda921/News-torrent/README.md

-# 📰 NewsFlow - Newspaper Management System
+# 📰 NewsTorrent - Newspaper Management System

 ## 📌 About
 A modern newspaper management system that streamlines news distribution and management.
 It supports three user roles: